Chart Color Schemes

 Shoalhaven Heads shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 19.5%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are most common at 14.0%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 42.2% of residents aged 15+ holding such qualifications - advanced diplomas (11.2%) and certificates (31.0%).
+Vocational credentials are prevalent, with 42.2% of residents aged 15+ holding them - advanced diplomas account for 11.2% and certificates for 31.0%.
 A total of 22.7% of the population is actively engaged in formal education, including 9.0% in primary, 6.2% in secondary, and 2.6% in tertiary education.

 Frequently Asked Questions - Education